eftimova-e/2024-06-24-hida-kickstart-python-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software, as described <a href="https://swcarpentry.github.io/python-novice-gapminder/">here</a>.
+  you will need access to software as described below.
-</p> Complete the 'Summary and Setup' section.
-If you come across difficulties, please contact the instructors.
+  In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors